eo33/ecommerce-app/README.md

 #### Tasks:

 1. [ROUTING] Set up a secure login system for administrators to access the admin panel.
 (DONE)
 1. [ADMIN] Design and develop an intuitive user interface for the admin panel, focusing on ease of use and efficient management of key e-commerce platform elements.
+(DONE)
 1. [ADMIN] In the admin page, add a sidebar so that user can navigate through the different routes, show important information, and product statistics table.
+(DONE)
 1. [PRODUCTS] Implement functionality within the admin panel that allows administrators to modify and update existing product information seamlessly.
 (DONE)
 1. [PRODUCTS] Develop a user-friendly interface in the admin panel that facilitates the addition of new products with comprehensive details.
 (DONE)
 1. [ORDERS] Develop an admin panel feature that allows administrators to monitor and manage user shopping carts effectively.